zafergurel/HashComparer/ReadMe.md

 ## Installation

-Download the zip file under dist folder where you can find the latest version (currently it's 1 :)).
+Download the zip file under dist folder where you can find the latest version.

 Extract the files, change the configuration (by editing HashComparer.exe.config and NLog.config), and run HashComparer.